SAGA: Selective Adaptive Gating for Efficient and Expressive Linear Attention: Experimental setup

 \subsection{Image Classification}

+\textbf{Model Architecture. } Based on~\cite{fan2025breaking}, we constructed a hierarchical vision backbone and categorized the models into four groups according to parameter and FLOPs, with the specific configurations of block numbers, channel dimensions and attention heads detailed in Tab. \ref{Architecture details}.

 \textbf{Settings. }We trained the model on ImageNet-1K for the classification task, which comprises 1.28M training images and 50K validation images.
-We selected several widely adopted and representative vision Transformer architectures, including DeiT~\citep{touvron2021training}), PVT~\citep{wang2021pyramid}), PVTv2~\citep{wang2022pvt} and Swin Transformer~\citep{liu2021swin}, as the baseline models.
-The self-attention modules in these models are replaced with the proposed attention mechanism to ensure a fair and consistent evaluation across architectures.
-We employed Top-1 accuracy as the evaluation metric and compared our model with other SOTA models~\citep{yang2024plainmamba, liao2025vig, duan2024vision, huang2024localmamba, liu2024vmamba, liu2022convnet, liu2021pay}.
-Further setting details are provided in Appendix.

-\textbf{Results. }As shown in Tab. \ref{classification results}, our model achieved a significant performance improvement over the baseline model with only a slight increase in FLOPs, thereby demonstrating the superiority of our approach.
-For instance, Our DeiT-T-SAGA model achieved a 3.3$\%$ improvement over the DeiT-T baseline.
-The PVT-T/S-SAGA models demonstrated enhancements of 4.4$\%$ and 2.0$\%$ over the PVT-T/S baselines, respectively.
-Similarly, the Swin-T/S-SAGA models exhibited improvements of 1.7$\%$ and 1.7$\%$ over the Swin-T/S baselines, respectively.
-These results indicate that SAGA enriches the feature representation of the $KV$ feature map and can be widely applied to various attention-based models.

-Moreover, our model achieves a balance between computational efficiency and performance.
-Although our model increases the number of FLOPs, it exhibits faster computational speed.
-For instance, as shown in Tab. \ref{classification results}, the PVT-T-SAGA model has 0.4 more FLOPs than the PVT-T-PolaFormer model, yet its throughput is 472 higher, indicating that SAGA possesses a faster computational speed.

-\textbf{Efficiency Analysis. }We visualized the comparison of throughput and peak GPU memory consumption for SAGA, Flatten Attention, Polaformer, and Softmax attention across varying resolutions in Fig. \ref{efficiency} (a) and (b).
-Specifically, we evaluated the throughput and peak GPU memory consumption of PVT-T-SAGA, PVT-T-Flatten, PVT-T-Polaformer, and PVT-T with varying resolutions.
-As shown in Fig. \ref{efficiency}, while PVT-T has an advantage in throughput at lower resolutions, it runs out of memory when the resolution reaches $1280\times1280$, whereas the linear attention mechanism remains unaffected.
-Compared with PVT-T, our model achieved 1.76$\times$ increase in throughput and 2.69$\times$ reduction in peak GPU memory consumption when the image resolution is $1280\times1280$.
-Fig. \ref{efficiency} (c) illustrates the trade-off between performance and efficiency of our model.
-Our model achieves performance improvements while maintaining throughput.
+We employed Top-1 accuracy as the evaluation metric and compared our model with other SOTA models.
+We trained all models using the Adam~\cite{loshchilov2017decoupled} optimizer with a cosine learning rate decay over 300 epochs and a linear warm-up for 20 epochs.
+When the batch size is 1024, the base learning rate is set to \(2 \times 10^{-3}\) and then scaled linearly with the batch size.
+The weight decay is set to 0.05 and data augmentation is employed to prevent overfitting.